The Breeders’ Cup World Championships is the annual horse racing showpiece of Grade One races staged every year in November.

-The 2018 event takes place at Churchill Downs, the tenth time that Louisville has hosted it putting it one in front of Santa Anita.
+The 2019 event takes place at Santa Anita, the tenth time that the meet has been staged in the shadow of the San Gabriel mountains putting level with Churchill Downs.
 Other tracks to have hosted multiple times are Belmont Park (4) and Hollywood Park and Gulfstream with three each.

 Tracks visited just a single time by the Championships are Aqueduct, Arlington Park, Del Mar, Keeneland, Lone Star Park, Monmouth and Woodbine in Canada.

 Breeders’ Cup History

 The championships having been in existence since 1984, then as a single racing day and now as the two-day event